- Cryptococcal and Candida endocarditis (in addition to amphotericin B).

-- 5-FC may be considered in combination with amphotericin (and surgery) in the treatment of candidal endocarditis.
+- May be considered in combination with amphotericin (and surgery) in the treatment of candidal endocarditis.

-- Flucytosine should never be used alone due to the rapid development of resistance, with the exception of candiduria.
+- Flucytosine should never be used as monotherapy due to the rapid development of resistance, with the exception of candiduria without systemic infection.

-- van der Horst CM et al: Treatment of cryptococcal meningitis associated with the acquired immunodeficiency syndrome.
+- van der Horst CM, Saag MS, Cloud GA, et al. Treatment of cryptococcal meningitis associated with the acquired immunodeficiency syndrome.
 National Institute of Allergy and Infectious Diseases Mycoses Study Group and AIDS Clinical Trials Group.
-N Engl J Med 337:15, 1997 [PMID:9203426]
+N Engl J Med.
+1997;337(1):15-21.
+[PMID:9203426]

 Comment: Addition of 5FC to amphotericin resulted in faster CSF sterilization but did not improve clinical outcome.

 - Gillum JG, Johnson M, Lavoie S, et al. Flucytosine dosing in an obese patient with extrameningeal cryptococcal infection.
 Pharmacotherapy.
 1995;15(2):251-3.
 [PMID:7624273]